 Medical records are often used as evidence in workers’ comp claims.
 If you wait to see a doctor, or fail to see a doctor at all, the insurance company may say that your injuries did not result from an on-the-job accident.
 By having a copy of your medical records, you can show the extent and cause of your injuries.

-If you have been injured at work, The Law Offices of Nathaniel F. Hansford, LLC can provide efficient representation.
+If you have been injured at work, Hansford McDaniel LLC can provide efficient representation.
 We are passionate about meeting the individual legal needs of our clients, and will walk you through the legal process as you seek financial relief.
 From start to finish, our Atlanta workers’ compensation attorneys will tenaciously fight on your behalf and represent you every step of the way.